 Which junior copper stocks have gained the most on the TSXV so far this year?
-Evrim Resources is in the lead with a rise of over 500 percent.
+Xiana Mining is in the lead with a rise of over 300 percent.

-With Q3 over and done, the Investing News Network has rounded up the best junior copper stocks on the TSXV by share price performance so far this year.
-All have experienced positive momentum at their copper assets in 2018, with the biggest gainer being up over 500 percent year-to-date.
+As the year comes to a close, the Investing News Network has rounded up the best junior copper stocks on the TSXV by share price performance so far this year.
+All have experienced positive momentum at their copper assets in 2018, with the biggest gainer being up over 300 percent year-to-date.

-All year-to-date and share price information was obtained at close of day on October 9 from TradingView.
+All year-to-date and share price information was obtained on December 6, 2018 from TradingView.
 All companies listed had market caps above C$10 million at that time.

 2. Oroco Resource (TSXV:OCO)

 Year-to-date gain: 137.5 percent; current share price: C$0.19

 Founded in 2006, Oroco Resource is a Canadian exploration company with two significant assets to its name: the Xochipala gold project and the Santo Tomas porphyry copper project, both of which are in Mexico.
 Its focus is on the mineral concessions that make up Santo Tomas.

 Oroco’s share price saw notable spikes in both May and August this year, the first of which followed an announcement that the company had closed a private placement that raised $900,000.
 Meanwhile, the August increases followed updates from Santo Tomas, including the company’s purchase of historical data and technical information for the mineral deposit.

 Year-to-date gain: 29.69 percent; current share price: C$0.83